jonah-butler/image-color-analyzer/README.md

 - src `<string>`
   - an image src
 - sizeDividend `<number>`
+- anonymousOrigin `<boolean>`
+  - flag for setting crossoriginAnonymous to the canvas image source.
+Defaults to true.

   - default set to `1`
   - this is primarily for making the median cut algorithm more performant by reducing image size while keeping aspect ration in tact.
 Very large images require a lot of processing, so supplying a size dividend can speed up this palette generating process while keeping the final palette that is generated mostly unaffected within reason.